Morality Is Evolving

 Moral evaluation denotes a spiritual, supernatural, and superanimal ability to choose between truth and falsehood, good and bad, beauty and ugliness.
 In the spiritual domain, there is no evil, there is no falsehood, and there is no ugliness.
 By choosing goodness, truth, and beauty, you bring yourself into harmony with the way of divinity and the wisdom of your Spirit Teacher.
 Consciously or not, those with discerning moral insight are invariably those who follow God—the spirit path.

 A significant change begins to occur in our moral thinking when we realize, in heart and soul, that we are all spiritual sons and daughters of a loving Supreme Being—a Creator God.
 If we accept this as truth, then it follows that all of us are spiritual brothers and sisters.
-This, in turn, fosters our spiritual insight into what is truly right and wrong in all our relationships.
-It allows us to rise above the trivialities of life in order to see our personal problems in a different light—as seen by a virtuous, wise, and impartial third person.
+This, in turn, fosters our spiritual insight, helping us to determine what is truly right and wrong in all our relationships.
+It allows us to rise above the trivialities of life in order to see our personal problems in a different light—as they would be seen by a virtuous, wise, and impartial third person.

 An increasing sense of morality is essential to spiritual progress and God consciousness, but moral thought alone does not necessarily lead to more progressive levels of spiritual experience.
 If you wish to take morality to a more transcendent phase, you need to enact your moral convictions in a positive, active, and spontaneous way.
 And you accomplish this by actually living out the high morals you profess to believe.